elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ## Filtering images (2D filters)

-Now that you've seen filtering in 1D, I hope you'll find it straightforward to extend these concepts to 2D.
-Here's a 2D difference filter finding the edges in the coins image:
+Now that you've seen filtering in 1D, I hope you'll find it straightforward to extend these concepts to 2D signals, a.k.a. images.
+Here's a 2D difference filter for finding the edges in the coins image:

 ```python
 coins = coins.astype(float) / 255  # prevents overflow errors